Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas

 Against all odds, they form a special bond that will teach them the most important truths about their lives and who they want to become.
 But there will also be significant hurdles in their way.

-Author Benjamin Alire Sáenz holds an MA in Creative Writing from the University of Texas at El Paso, where he later become a professor in the bilingual MFA program.
+Author Benjamin Alire Sáenz holds an MA in Creative Writing from the University of Texas at El Paso, where he later became a professor in the bilingual MFA program.

 In this true crime non-fiction, the author takes you alongside the ATF agents in Waco in 1993.